teemu-u/ansible-msworkshop/docs/README.md

 tenant=xxxxx-xxxx-xxx-xxx-xxx
 ```

-## Creating an Azure virtual machine
+## Lab: Creating Azure environment

-Before we jump into creating a Linux VM, we should know the following terms with respect to Azure:
+Before we jump into creating a Linux VM, we should know the following things with respect to Azure:

 * **Resource groups:**
 These are logical containers where Azure resources are deployed.
 We can deploy resources into a specific resource group for a specific use case.
 For example, we can have resource groups named production for all the production resources and staging for all the resources required for staging.